manorepo/CS5331_Visualization_Mano_Project1/README.md

 # US Unemployment Visualization Web Application
-A Web application to anaylize the the US Unemployment rates over the date ranges from 1978 to the current month.
+An Web application to anaylize the the US Unemployment rates over the date ranges from 1978 to the current month.

 Please click to watch the demo.